Skip to main content

 Staff review means that the application can be reviewed internally without going before the Historic Preservation Commission.
 Staff review is generally quicker than going before the HPC, but will still be reviewed with the same rigor and adherence to the Standards.

-Historic Preservation Commission Process#
+Historic Preservation Commission Review Process#

 Although City staff reviews most projects, some, including large projects, may go to the Historic Preservation Commission (HPC) for review instead.
 All projects reviewed by the HPC go through at least one hearing, but applicants going before the HPC are encouraged to complete a conceptual public hearing with the Commission prior to submitting final project plans for approval.